xxlllllllxx/xxlllllllxx/README.md

 - 👋 Hi, I’m @xxlllllllxx
-- 👀 I’m interested in Programming
+- 👀 I’m interested in learning Programming techniques
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and C++ as a student
-- 💞️ I’m looking to collaborate on some simple projects in C
+- 💞️ I’m looking to collaborate on some simple projects in C and C++
-- 📫 How to reach me ...

 <!---
 xxlllllllxx/xxlllllllxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.